li-qingan/VolatileCacheRefreshOpti/Readme.md

 # Introduction
-This repositoy is part of the experimental code for the paper[1].
+This repositoy is part of the experimental code for the paper[^1],[^2].

-This experiment setup is built upon Intel Pin[2].
+This experiment setup is built upon Intel Pin[^3]

 ## Layout of direcotry
 - basicAllocator:

-	this is an example allocator with heuristic optimization (refer to [1]).
+	this is an example allocator with heuristic optimization in the paper.

 - myAllocator: